nerc-project/nerc-docs/docs/other-tools/kubernetes/k3s/k3s-using-k3d.md

     Replace * with an index (here: 0 or 1) to only mount it into one of them.

-    The specification telling k3d which nodes it should mount the volume to is called “node filter” and it’s also used for other flags, like the `--port` flag for port mappings.
+    The specification telling k3d which nodes it should mount the volume to is called "node filter" and it’s also used for other flags, like the `--port` flag for port mappings.

     That said, `--port '8080:80@loadbalancer'` maps your local host’s port 8080 to